Blacksville, West Virginia

-Blacksville is a Incorporated Town in Monongalia County, West Virginia, United States.
+Blacksville is an Incorporated Town in Monongalia County, West Virginia, United States.
 The population was 118 at the 2020 census.
-It is included in the Morgantown, West Virginia Metropolitan Statistical Area.
+It is included in the Morgantown metropolitan area.

 The Town of Blacksville has a C1 Census Class Code which indicates an active incorporated place that does not serve as a county subdivision equivalent.
 It also has a Functional Status Code of "A" which identifies an active government providing primary general-purpose functions.